 Bailey Sousa, PMP, MA(HEAL) is currently on secondment from the University of Alberta to the Ministry of Advanced Education, Alberta Government as the Secretariat Lead, Minister’s Advisory Council on Higher Education and Skills.
 She is an entrepreneur and workplace effectiveness advocate.
 Bailey has worked as a Project Manager and team leader, managing complex projects for over a decade in a variety of entrepreneurial ventures and roles in corporate, social enterprise, and academic settings.
 Her most recent roles have enabled her to connect with academics internationally, giving her a global perspective on effectiveness and the challenges faced universally.
 Bailey’s interests and contributions relate to workplace and academic effectiveness, leadership, and teamwork in complex settings, and she facilitates workshops all over the world in this area.
 Bailey was also recognized as one of Edmonton’s Avenue Magazine’s ‘Top 40 Under 40’ for her contributions in her work and to her city.

-Our work on academic skills has featured in The Guardian, Times Higher Education, and various professional journals.
+Our work on academic skills has been featured in The Guardian, Times Higher Education, and various professional journals.
 We have led interdisciplinary workshops throughout Canada and all over the world on aspects of academic work, including incorporating values in academic work, writing publications for impact, grantsmanship, and project management skills.

 Whether you need world-class support for your work or workplace, inspiring and challenging conference speakers or workshops, or tailored staff development, we can help staff, leaders, and students from all disciplines be effective in the new realities of modern academic work and workplaces.

 WHO IS THIS FOR?

 Irrespective of your discipline, set a solid and exciting foundation for your career.